Gwiin Jo (Injo): Royal favorite

 Her personality was described as that of a sensual but cunning woman, and those who were in her bad book would not be safe in front of the King.
 Because of this, people inside the palace were very afraid of her.
-It was rumored that Lady Jo disturbed the relationship between Injo and Queen Jangryeol, with the intention to tear them apart.
+It was rumored that Lady Jo disturbed the relationship between Injo and Queen Jangnyeol, with the intention to tear them apart.

 Feud with the crown princess

-Lady Jo harbored hatred towards the family of Yi Wang, Crown Prince Sohyeon, particularly Crown Princess Minhoe.
+Lady Jo harbored hatred towards the family of Crown Prince Sohyeon, particularly Crown Princess Minhoe.
 Since the day she reached the rank of soyong, she would badmouth them in front of Injo and it became a common thing for her to slander them with false accusations.
-Although there was no record of her involvement with Crown Prince Sohyeon’s death, her slanders did not stop after the prince passed away.
-Because of that, Crown Princess Minhoe suspected Jo of poisoning her husband.
+Although there was no record of her involvement with Crown Prince Sohyeon's death, her slanders did not stop after the prince died.
+Because of that, Crown Princess Minhoe suspected her of poisoning her husband.

-Lady Jo accused the Crown Princess of attempting to poison Injo, leading to the princess’ execution.
 The acupuncturist who treated Prince Sohyeon before his death was Yi Hyeong-ik, who was rumored to be in a relationship with Lady Jo's mother.

-There was even a record about this.
+Lady Jo accused the Crown Princess of attempting to poison Injo, leading to the Crown Princess' execution.

 Later life

-After Injo's death, she was discovered to be involved in an attempt to put a curse on Queen Jangryeol and on the Queen's niece.
-Kim Ja-jeom was her accomplice and was executed.
+After Injo's death, she was discovered to be involved in an attempt to put a curse on Queen Jangnyeol and on the Queen's niece.
+Kim Chajŏm was her accomplice and was executed.
 King Hyojong decided to spare the life of Princess Hyomyeong, his half-sister, since she was not involved in the incident.
 Lady Jo was sentenced to death by poisoning and her mother, who was also an accomplice, died before she could receive her punishment.
-There were officials suggesting for Jo to be stripped of her position as a royal consort but out of respect for his father, who treasured her, King Hyojong did not go through with the idea.
+There were officials suggesting for Lady Jo to be stripped of her position as a royal consort but out of respect for his father who treasured her, King Hyojong did not go through with the idea.

-She had a daughter and two sons with King Injo.